mgunyho/tere/README.md

 1. Compile the binary by running `cargo build --release` in the main folder of the repo.
 This creates the binary in the folder `target/release/tere`.
 1. Configure your shell to `cd` to the folder which `tere` prints when it exits.
 It has to be usually done using a function instead of an alias, since the latter only changes the working directory of the subshell.

-    Note that to make the `--help` option to work, `tere` prints the help message to stderr instead of stdout.

     For bash/zsh, put this into your `.bashrc` or `.zshrc`:

     ```sh